gmuth/ipp-client-kotlin/README.md

 ## Artifact coordinates

 The build produces the jar, sources and javadoc artifacts.
-They are available at Sonatypes [Maven Central Repository](https://search.maven.org/artifact/de.gmuth/ipp-client)
+They are available at [Maven Central Repository](https://search.maven.org/artifact/de.gmuth/ipp-client)

 - group: gmuth.de